ChemeketaCS/csweb/content/authors/ascholer/_index.md

 - Instructors
 ---

+## Course Resources

+Materials for my current classes can be found at [https://computerscience.chemeketa.edu/courses/](https://computerscience.chemeketa.edu/courses/)

+Materials for my classes prior to Fall 2020 can be found at [https://computerscience.chemeketa.edu/ascholer/](https://computerscience.chemeketa.edu/ascholer/)

 ## Slack Office Hours

 While Chemeketa is doing remote instruction, I will be holding office hours in [Slack](https://chemeketa-scholer.slack.com/).